vertex-lab/website/content/blog/introducing_vertex.md

 ## Open and Interoperable

 We have structured our services as [NIP-90 Data Vending Machines](https://github.com/nostr-protocol/nips/blob/master/90.md).
-We are currently using [these DVMs](/docs/nips) and we are eager to hear what the community thinks and if anyone has suggestions for improvements.
+We are currently offering [these DVMs](/docs/services/) and we are eager to hear what the community thinks and if anyone has suggestions for improvements.

 Regardless of their specific structures, using DVMs means one very important thing: **no vendor lock-in**.